"Increasing HIV prevention and treatment options make it more important than ever to get tested and know your status.

 The most serious adverse reactions associated with nevirapine are hepatitis/hepatic failure, Stevens-Johnson syndrome, toxic epidermal necrolysis, and hypersensitivity reactions.
 Hepatitis/hepatic failure may be associated with signs of hypersensitivity which can include severe rash or rash accompanied by fever, general malaise, fatigue, muscle or joint aches, blisters, oral lesions, conjunctivitis, facial edema, eosinophilia, granulocytopenia, lymphadenopathy, or renal dysfunction.

 The first 18 weeks of therapy with nevirapine are a critical period during which intensive clinical and laboratory monitoring of patients is required to detect potentially life-threatening hepatic events and skin reactions.
 The optimal frequency of monitoring during this time period has not been established.
 Some experts recommend clinical and laboratory monitoring more often than once per month, and in particular, include monitoring of liver enzyme tests prior to beginning the 14-day lead-in period with immediate-release VIRAMUNE, prior to initiation of VIRAMUNE XR (during the lead-in period), and at two weeks after initiation of VIRAMUNE XR therapy.
 After the initial 18-week period, frequent clinical and laboratory monitoring should continue throughout VIRAMUNE XR treatment.
-In addition, the 14day lead-in period with VIRAMUNE 200 mg daily dosing has been demonstrated to reduce the frequency of rash [see DOSAGE AND ADMINISTRATION].
+In addition, the 14day lead-in period with immediate-release VIRAMUNE has been demonstrated to reduce the frequency of rash [see DOSAGE AND ADMINISTRATION].

-Hepatotoxicity and Hepatic Impairment
+Hepatotoxicity And Hepatic Impairment

 Severe, life-threatening, and in some cases fatal hepatotoxicity, including fulminant and cholestatic hepatitis, hepatic necrosis and hepatic failure, have been reported in patients treated with nevirapine.